QAInsights/Black-Friday-Performance-Testing/README.md

  # How to setup this experiment on your own?

+ * Clone this repo
+ * Install the requirements using `pip install -r requirements.txt`
  * Grab a Page Speed Insights API from [here](https://developers.google.com/speed/docs/insights/v5/get-started).
  * Create a GitHub Secret `PAGE_SPEED_API_KEY` in your repo.
 For instructions, please check [here](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets).
 Never ever expose your API key in your repo.
  * In your `.github/workflows/python-app.yml` file, configure your details in the line 41 and 42.